 Best Reverse Image Search Apps

 CamFind is a popular reverse image search app that is known for its accurate results.
-Available as an app for both Android and iOS platform, the service allows users to click an image and upload it directly to their servers.
-After which, a slew of results is presented on to the screen with links to different websites with relevant information.
+Available as an app for both Android and iOS platforms, the service allows users to click an image and upload it directly to their servers.
+After which, a slew of results is presented on the screen with links to different websites with relevant information.
 Additionally, the app also pulls up related images and local shopping results from various e-commerce websites.
 Not only that, but the app also scans an image of the poster of a movie and shows up its trailer, show timings, and even nearby theatres.

 Unlike the other two apps mentioned above, Veracity is an iOS-only app and one of the most popular reverse image search apps for the platform.
-It has a clean and easy-to-use user interface, with a limited number of, yet useful features.
+It has a clean and easy-to-use user interface, with a limited number of yet useful features.
 To perform a search, you can either upload an image from the camera roll or paste a URL to the image in the section below.
 The app then searches online for the image and shows the relevant results in its own interface, unlike other apps that redirect to the Google result page.
-Another differentiating factor of Veracity is that it manages to identify most of the contents with the image and provides results accordingly.
+Another differentiating factor of Veracity is that it manages to identify most of the contents of the image and provides results accordingly.

 Available: iOS (Free, In-app purchases)

 Reversee is a reverse image search app that uses Google’s engine to deliver the results for your uploaded image.
-It is another iOS-only app, just like Veracity and comes with own set of features.
-With the most important and useful of them being the ability to edit an image before uploading.
+It is another iOS-only app, just like Veracity, and comes with its own set of features.
+With the most important and useful of them is the ability to edit an image before uploading.
 That makes it easy for the images that are inadequate to be uploaded.
 Some of these editing tools include brighten, crop, and resizing options.
 The app is free and also has a paid plan, which can be used to change your search engine.
 With options like Bing and Yahoo, the upgrade can be useful for some who are not satisfied with Google’s search results.

 Download: iOS (Free, Paid).

 Another simple and easy-to-use app for reverse image search is Photo Sherlock.
 Available for both Android and iOS, the app has a straightforward interface with options to either upload an image from the gallery or snap an image using the camera.
-Rest everything is taken care of by the app itself and you are presented with the results.
+Rest everything is taken care of by the app itself, and you are presented with the results.
 Further, you can use the edit option to crop your image and get the result for only the focussed subject in the image.

 Reverse Photos is a slick online tool that lets you perform reverse image searches on mobile phones without installing any app.
-It’s a mobile web app which lets you upload an image from your phone and will then feed you into Google’s image database and show visually similar photos.
+It’s a mobile web app that lets you upload an image from your phone and will then feed you into Google’s image database and show visually similar photos.
 This is a nice and simple way to reverse image search that latest WhatsApp meme or potentially dubious profile picture on Tinder.